 School officials discussed the skit Monday, but no action was taken immediately, said spokesman Blake Murray.
 He said Superintendent H. Wayne Hendrick was still investigating the incident.

 Michael McReynolds, one of the protesting parents, said he and about 50 other parents talked with Plano Senior High School principal Doyle Dean on Sunday.

-The parents are asking for three things, McReynolds said: replacement of cheerleader sponsor Carolyn Rodman, reprimands for Ms. Rodman and Dean, and a public assembly to apologize to Plano and Roosevelt students.
+The parents are asking for the replacement of cheerleader sponsor Carolyn Rodman, reprimands of Ms. Rodman and Dean, and a public assembly to apologize to Plano and Roosevelt students.

 Dean said he and Ms. Rodman knew the pep rally would include a skit, but were not aware of its racial overtones.